I made just about $20k blogging in July 2018 – the most I’ve ever made from my business. I’m super excited to share the details in this post!

 July 2018 Income Overview

 First off, I did not hit $20k exactly.
 I made $19,874 – but it is soooo close I had to call it.
-Sometimes, I do this with income.
+Sometimes, I do this with income for recognizing milestones.
 My second year blogging, I made just under $30k (and still called it $30k) and I made over $45k my third year blogging, but I round down.
 I always round when it’s really close.
 Because $19,874 is pretty freaking close! 🙂

 Here’s a look at where I made my money…